 Historical Perspective of the Tampa Alumnae Chapter of Delta Sigma Theta Sorority, Inc.

-The Tampa Alumnae Chapter was chartered as Gamma Mu Sigma on April 9, 1947, by seven women: Mary Holt Bunch, Eula Bennett Fuller, Ada Duhart McRay, Ruth Corbitt Moore, Linda Harris Reddick, Nathalie Sheehy Smith, and Rosalind Williams Talley.
+The Tampa Alumnae Chapter was chartered as Gamma Mu Sigma on April 9, 1947, by six women: Eula Bennett Fuller, Ada Duhart McRay, Ruth Corbitt Moore, Linda Harris Reddick, Nathalie Sheehy Smith, and Rosalind Williams Talley.
 For more than 70 years, we have proudly continued the legacy of our Founders by providing dedicated and committed service to the Tampa Bay community.
 The Tampa Alumnae Chapter is truly committed to the Five-Point Programmatic Thrust established by our Founders 107 years ago.
 We continue to develop and implement award-winning programs designed to encourage the intellectual, physical, and spiritual development of our youth; as well as promote voter registration, financial fortitude, and cultural enrichment.

 We proudly sponsor all three of Delta’s youth initiatives: the Dr. Betty Shabazz Delta Academy; the Jeanne L. Noble Delta GEMS; and EMBODI.
 We have been able to mentor and sponsor more than 125 students yearly.
 We have been able to partner with the Omega Psi Phi fraternity and other partner volunteers to ensure that we have enough mentors to support our growing youth groups.
 While continuing to host two of our very first signature events--Jabberwock and the Queen of Hearts Ball--we now also host Club Delta/Reds & Whites where we party with a purpose and Tampa Teen Idol, a singing competition for Hillsborough County High School students.
 As a result of our fundraising efforts, we offer more than $20,000 in scholarships annually.